bufbuild-ru/docs/docs/bsr/generated-sdks/sdk-documentation/index.md

 ![Screenshot of the API reference button](../../../images/bsr/sdks/sdk-docs-button.png)

 If the API reference for the SDK hasn't been generated before, the BSR displays a "Docs Generating" banner — otherwise, it displays a link to the reference's root directory.
-Click through to a package, and it shows its import statement and links to each of the package's descendants.
-You can then navigate around the documentation as needed.
+Click through to a package and it shows its import statement and links to each of the package's descendants — you can navigate around the documentation from there.